-You can recognize if a person is deficient in Vitamin K or not by checking his or her symptoms of menstrual bleeding, nose bleeding, etc.
+In fact, a trained individual can recognize the possibility that somebody is deficient in Vitamin K or not by checking his or her symptoms of menstrual bleeding, nose bleeding, etc.

 A normal level of Vitamin K reduces the release of glycoprotein interleukin-6, a component that causes inflammation in the body.